DeFiChain-Wizard/core-library-frontend/docs/classes/Seed.md

 ▸ **asEncrypted**(): `string`

-Returns the encrypted seed as stored.
+Returns the encrypted seed.

+Please don't call this method right after the instantiation of the class.

+It will crash - storing the encrypted seed during the instantiation might take 1-2 seconds.

 #### Returns